 - ¼ cup olive oil

-- 4 cloves of garlic smashed and peeled
+- 4 cloves garlic cloves smashed and peeled

 - 1 small onion diced finely (optional, but recommended)